sagemath/trac_to_gh/Issue 8411.md

 I also took the chance to revise the documentation since what was said before about rule="symmetric" was misleading.

+Minor bugfix in weightring: 0 in weight lattice should coerce to 1 not 0 in weight ring.

 Issue created by migration from https://trac.sagemath.org/ticket/8411